cd-mcfarland/fast_prng/README.md

 ### Matlab:

-Ensure that the mex command is in the PATH, and then execute:
+Install via the command:

     $ matlab/install_matlab_functions.sh

 This script will install to the default MATLAB userpath, unless $USERPATH is redefined.
 The installed functions: fast_exprnd, fast_randn, and fast_rand behave identically to the native MATLAB functions that share the same name.
+Ensure that the mex compiler is configured and accessibles in the system PATH, or specify the PATH in the install_matlab_functions.sh script.

 ##CONTACT
 ---------